-Gives employees and stakeholders and centralised platform for monitoring and thereby optimising procurement performance.
+Gives employees and stakeholders and centralised platform for monitoring and thereby optimizing procurement performance.

 Allows for streamlined negotiation between multiple partners and stakeholders.

-Digitisation of your processes gets rid of a number of manual steps while accelerating your workflow and reducing careless errors.
-Digitisation itself can reduce processing costs by up to 70% in an organisation.
+Digitization of your processes gets rid of a number of manual steps while accelerating your workflow and reducing careless errors.
+Digitization itself can reduce processing costs by up to 70% in an organization.
 But savings isn’t the only thing that e-procurement solutions offer.